-Budgeted cost: £27,570
+Budgeted cost: £51,123

-Activity Evidence that supports this approach Challenge number(s) addressed Additional Counselling Intervention On average, SEL interventions have an identifiable and significant impact on attitudes to learning, social relationships in school and attainment itself (four months additional progress on average).
-2, 3 Wellbeing/Mental Health Support On average, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
+Activity Evidence that supports this approach Challenge number(s) addressed Family Support Worker/ Parental Engagement Parent engagement is defined as the involvement of parents in supporting their child's academic learning.
+It includes: 1, 2, 3, 4 Approaches and programmes which aim to develop parental skills such as Literacy or IT (focus in e-safety). general approaches which encourage parents to support their children; the involvement of parents in their children's learning activities; more intensive programmes for families in crisis.
+School staff and parents/carers working together to support positive behaviour and to reduce incidents where problematic behaviour is displayed.
+Additional Counselling Intervention On average, SEL interventions have an identifiable and significant impact on attitudes to learning, social relationships in school and attainment itself (four months additional progress on average).
+2, 3, 4 Wellbeing/Mental Health Support On average, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
 They also have an average overall impact of four months additional progress on attainment.
-1,2,3 Trips/Visits/Extra Curricular Overall, studies of adventure learning interventions consistently show positive benefits on academic learning, and wider outcomes such as self- confidence.
-On average, pupils who participate in adventure learning interventions appear to make approximately three additional months' progress.
-1,2,3 Rewards/Snack Programme Evidence suggests that, on average, behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
-1,2,3

-Rewards Programme - half-termly Rewards activities.
+1,2,3, 4 Trips/Visits/Extra Curricular Overall, studies of adventure learning interventions consistently show positive benefits on academic learning, and wider outcomes such as self-confidence.
+On average, pupils who 1,2,3, 4 participate in adventure learning interventions appear to make approximately three additional months' progress.
+Rewards/Snack Programme Evidence suggests that, on average, behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
+1,2,3, 4 Rewards Programme - half-termly Rewards activities.
 Evidence suggests that, on average, behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
-1,2,3 Motivational Work Placements No EEF research 1,2,3
+1,2,3, 4 Motivational Work Placements No EEF research 1,2,3, 4

-Total budgeted cost: £182,555
+Total budgeted cost: £88,340